Last updated on May 23rd, 2023

 For the poultry seasoning:

 - 2 tablespoons olive oil

-- Brush the outside of the bird with the olive oil.
+- Brush the outside of the chicken with the olive oil.

-- Combine thyme, sage, garlic powder, paprika, pepper, and kosher salt.
-Sprinkle the outside of the bird with the seasoning mixture.
+- Combine the salt, black pepper, garlic powder, onion powder, and paprika.
+Sprinkle the outside of the chicken generously with the seasoning mix.

-- Allow chicken to rest for 15-20 minutes before carving.
+- Allow the chicken to rest for 15 minutes before carving.